Piyush Mishra: Early life and background

 Around this time, he began to be drawn to theatre – it was at places like Kala Mandir and Rangshri Little Ballet Troupe in Gwalior that his talent for the medium was first identified.
 In spite of the appreciation he was beginning to receive in the theatre circles, his family kept insisting he concentrate on his studies.
-He took the entrance test to the National School of Drama, New Delhi in 1983, not with any particular desire to study but to get out of Gwalior.
-Thereafter he moved to Delhi, and joined National School of Drama, graduating in 1986.
+He took the entrance test to the National School of Drama, New Delhi, in 1983, not with any particular desire to study but to get out of Gwalior.
+Thereafter, he moved to Delhi and joined the National School of Drama, graduating in 1986.
 While at NSD, he got a chance to compose his first music score for a student play, Mashreeki Hoor.
 His acting breakthrough came in his second year at NSD, when German director, Fritz Bennewitz (1926–95), directed him in the title role in Hamlet and introduced him to acting technique.
-Piyush Mishra was introduced to communism by his friend N. K. Sharma in 1989 and he was a thorough Leftist worker for 20 years.
+Piyush Mishra was introduced to communism by his friend N. K. Sharma in 1989, and he was a thorough Leftist worker for 20 years.